namnd/namnd.github.io/content/posts/a-side-hustle-app.md

 ![bill](https://github.com/namnd/namnd.github.io/assets/1306029/3e8b1160-5382-4b17-82b3-662c3e337655)

-The significant cost includes
-- $149 for Apple Developer membership
-- $15 for the domain itemeter.com
+The primary cost for me is actually the Apple Developer membership, which is $149 AUD per year.
+The other significant one is $15 for the domain itemeter.com.
 A total grand of $174 AUD for one year.
-I guess I can afford this for some fun
+I guess I can afford this for some fun.